Ronin (Hawkeye episode)

 "Ronin" is the fifth episode of the American television miniseries Hawkeye, based on Marvel Comics featuring the characters Clint Barton / Hawkeye and Kate Bishop.
 The episode follows Barton and Bishop continuing to investigate a conspiracy.
 The episode is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise.
-It was written by Jenna Noel Frazier and directed by Bert & Bertie.
+It was written by Jenna Noel Frazier and directed by Bert and Bertie.

 Jeremy Renner reprises his role as Clint Barton from the film series, with Hailee Steinfeld joining him as Kate Bishop.
 Florence Pugh, Tony Dalton, Fra Fee, Vincent D'Onofrio, Alaqua Cox, Aleks Paunovic, Piotr Adamczyk, Linda Cardellini, and Vera Farmiga also star.
-Bert & Bertie joined the series in July 2020.
+Bert and Bertie joined the series in July 2020.
 Filming took place in New York City, with additional filming and soundstage work occurring in Atlanta, Georgia.

 "Ronin" was released on Disney+ on December 15, 2021.
 The episode received positive reviews from critics and audiences, particularly for its performances, action sequences, and the reveal of D'Onofrio reprising his role as Wilson Fisk / Kingpin from the Marvel Television series Daredevil.

 Plot

-In 2018, Yelena Belova and Black Widow agent Sonya subdue a woman named Anna in her house who has been helping deprogramming Black Widows after being freed from General Dreykov in 2016.
-Belova soon becomes a victim of the Blip and re-emerges in 2023, hoping to talk with Natasha Romanoff, but eventually learns of her death.
-In 2024, Kate Bishop informs her mother Eleanor, about her fiancée Jack Duquesne's shell corporation Sloan Limited, which leads into his arrest.
+In 2018, Yelena Belova and Black Widow agent Sonya subdue a woman named Anna in her house, wanting to "deprogram" her like other Black Widows, freed from General Dreykov in 2016, but it turns out she didn't need their help.
+Yelena soon becomes a victim of the Blip and re-emerges in 2023, hoping to talk with Natasha Romanoff, but eventually learns of her death.
+In 2024, Kate Bishop informs her mother Eleanor about her fiancée Jack Duquesne's shell corporation Sloan Limited, which leads to his arrest.

-Bishop finds Belova waiting for her in her apartment, where she learns that Belova was sent to New York City to kill Clint Barton.
+Kate finds Yelena waiting for her in her apartment, where she learns that Yelena was sent to New York City to kill Clint Barton.
 After recovering in Grills' apartment, Barton goes to a memorial of the Avengers, apologizing to Romanoff.
 He puts on the Ronin suit and challenges Maya Lopez to a fight, trying to convince her to stop her vendetta against him and pursuing his family.
-He is rescued by Bishop while Lopez suspects Kazi Kazimierzcak knows more information about the Bishop Christmas Party event.
+He is rescued by Kate while Maya suspects Kazi Kazimierczak knows more information about the Bishop Christmas Party event.

-The next day, Belova informs Bishop that she was hired by Eleanor to kill Barton and that Eleanor is working with Lopez's "uncle", whom Barton identifies as Wilson Fisk / Kingpin.
+The next day, Yelena informs Kate that she was hired by Eleanor to kill Barton and that Eleanor is working with Maya's "uncle", whom Barton identifies as Wilson Fisk / Kingpin.

 Production

 Development

 By April 2019, Marvel Studios was developing a Disney+ series starring Jeremy Renner's Clint Barton / Hawkeye from the Marvel Cinematic Universe (MCU) films, in which Barton would bequeath the mantle of Hawkeye to Kate Bishop.
-In July 2020, Bert & Bertie were hired to direct three episodes of Hawkeye.
+In July 2020, Bert and Bertie were hired to direct three episodes of Hawkeye.
 Executive producers for the series include head writer Jonathan Igla, Rhys Thomas, Brad Winderbaum, Trinh Tran, Victoria Alonso, Louis D'Esposito, and Kevin Feige.
 The fifth episode, titled "Ronin", was written by Jenna Noel Frazier, and was released on December 15, 2021.